Harvard Model Congress: Middle East history

+Latin America history

 Logistics

-Harvard Model Congress is one of the largest Harvard student organizations, and each year around 200 Harvard undergraduates assist with planning and running the conferences.
+Each year, around 200 Harvard undergraduates assist with planning and running the conferences.

-As soon as one Harvard Model Congress conference ends, planning for the subsequent such conference begins.
-For the Boston conference, topics for debate must be chosen by May so that briefing books can be prepared over the summer and distributed by early fall, in time to allow delegates to begin intensively researching each committee's topics for debate.
+For the Boston conference, the debate topic must be chosen by May.
 Updates to briefings are written and distributed to schools by winter, and issue summaries are also provided to the delegates.
 HMC 2009 was HMC's first-ever paperless conference.
-For the duration of the event each year, Harvard Model Congress uses essentially all of the conference space available at the Boston Sheraton.
-Although most of the written work during the actual weekend of the event is done by the delegates, the staff continues to provide programmatic direction and manages all operations throughout the duration of the conference.
+For the duration of the event, each year, Harvard Model Congress uses most of the Boston Sheraton conference space.